quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 []
 ```

-4. Define a function that returns all of the `Int`s in a list over `0`, use partial application for
+4. Define a function that returns all of the `Int`s in a list over `0`, use a placeholder for
-   both the predicate and `filter`.
+   constructing the predicate function and partial application when using `filter`.

 ```purescript
 > numbersAboveZero [0, 1, 0, 2, 0, 3]